redis/redis-doc/commands/client-list.md

 i: the client is waiting for a VM I/O (deprecated)
 d: a watched keys has been modified - EXEC will fail
 c: connection to be closed after writing entire reply
-u: the client is unblocked
+U: the client is unblocked
 A: connection to be closed ASAP
 N: no specific flag set
 ```